 Cicadas are large insects that appear in late spring/early summer and make a lot of noise.
 Known around the world for being on a “17 year cycle”, many people believe they’re a sign of the “end times”.
-But every year many are unaware of this 17 year cycle and make an appearance anyway.
-For this reason they’re commonly seen in large numbers most every year and their songs will be heard all over the United States as the summer season arrives.
+In fact cicada’s will emerge most every year.
+For this reason they’re commonly seen in large numbers and when active, their song will be heard all over the United States as summer arrives.

 Cicadas can fly and will commonly infest residential neighborhoods.
 Even though they don’t sting, most people are afraid of them.
 Their large size seems to scare people and when one is seen, it usually gets a lot a attention.

 Cicadas are not attractive.
 They have an almost alien look with bulging eyes and a hard, shell like skin.
 Large and long clear wings don’t hide their short, stubby body.
-These insects are only active for a short time each year but when present, you know they are here!!!
+These insects are only active for a few months each year but when present, you know they are here!!!

 Cicadas are 2 1/2″ to 3″ long and easy to see.
 When active, they will fly from tree to tree in search of a mate and food.
 Adult cicadas eat mostly sap.
 Once females have mated and want to lay eggs, they seek small branches of trees and shrubs for egg laying.

 The plants targeted will become food for their young.
 Cicadas will commonly fly from tree to tree, living their complete adulthood in just a few months.
-When they are spent and die off as summer progresses, adult cicadas will be seen on the ground being preyed upon by birds and other insects.
+When they are spent and die off in late summer, adult cicadas will be seen on the ground being preyed upon by birds and other insects.
 This video shows what they look like up close.

 Cicadas are grouped into two main species; Dog Day and Periodical.
 Dog Day Cicadas are mostly green and black.
 There are many sub species of Dog Day Cicadas throughout the United States.
-These are the more common of the two species and appear annually throughout the United States.
-They seem to fully mature in 2-5 years and at least 15 sub species have been identified.
+These are the more common of the two species and appear annually throughout the country.
+These fully mature in 2-5 years and at least 15 sub species have been identified.

 Both species make noise.
 This noise is a loud mating call that will be sung over and over again as summer starts.
 Male cicadas have large tracheal air sacs in their abdomen and thorax which is used to push air through vibrating organs located on their sides.
 These sounds will start virtually every morning and continue through most of the day.
 Though annoying, the sounds of cicadas are not damaging.
 However, their egg laying and larval development can stress and injure many types of trees and shrubs.

-Female cicadas will lay 500 or more eggs once able.
+Female cicadas will lay 500 or more eggs once gravid.
 These eggs are deposited through a needle like injector, called an ovipositor, and 10 to 20 eggs are sent into likely host trees when she makes her injections.
-Females will choose small branches and twigs for making these deposits.
+Females will choose small branches and twigs for making egg deposits.